-Ironically, Thatcher got her own way – a generation of imaginative entrpreneurs; although unfortunately for her, many of us would grow to be New Labour-supporting media types and help send her party into the wilderness’ (Kemp 2009: 148), wrote Gary Kemp in his autobiography encapsulating the paradoxical legacy of Thatcher decade and its interdependence with media/popular culture.
-While the music of Spandau Ballet itself was defined as the white British pop-funk equalling ‘the sound of Thatcherism’ (Hann 2009), 1980s neoconservative uppie culture, helped by recording in Compass Point Studios in Nassau – in the place where ‘the sound of Nassau, the one that we so desired’ (Kemp 2009: 179) was created by other yuppie-associated smooth-soul recordings made by Robert Palmer and Roxy Music (Avalon, 1982)., going to play in St Tropez clubs ‘was like walking into a Roxy Music cover,anatical posturing [of the band] somehow suiting the archness of St Tropez’ (Kemp 2009: 116–117).
-Spandau Ballet aspired to destroy the obsolete rock/popular music barriers in the post-punk style, exemplified by marrying singer Tony Hadley’s Frank Sinatra type of crooning with synths and funk rhythms.
-Record covers followed the style: retroneoclassical drawings were with suitably modernist and ‘hip’ paintings with the colourful graffiti associations. the relation to the music industry formed an antithetical stance against the left-leaning nd inefficiency of indie-rock ethic of the 1980s.
-Spandau Ballet was no hurry to sign fashionabl independent label but to start a promotional game and get a lucrative deal from big company by bidding competition, following the new pop rule ‘to hinge on a delicate balance between art and business, between expression and exploitation’ (Rimmer 1985: 11).
+‘Ironically, Thatcher got her own way – a generation of imaginative entrepreneurs; although unfortunately for her, many of us would grow to be New Labour-supporting media types and help send her party into the wilderness’ (Kemp 2009: 148), wrote Gary Kemp in his autobiography encapsulating the paradoxical legacy of the Thatcher decade and its interdependence with media/popular culture.
+While the music of Spandau Ballet itself was defined as the white British pop-funk equalling ‘the sound of Thatcherism’ (Hann 2009), connected to the 1980s neo-conservative yuppie culture, this was helped by recording in Compass Point Studios in Nassau – in the place where ‘the sound of Nassau, the one that we so desired’ (Kemp 2009: 179) was created by other yuppie-associated smooth-soul recordings such as those made by Robert Palmer and Roxy Music (Avalon, 1982).In addition, going to play in St Tropez clubs ‘was like walking into a Roxy Music cover, the …fanatical posturing [of the band] somehow suiting the archness of St Tropez’ (Kemp 2009: 116–117).
+It seemed that Spandau Ballet aspired to destroy the obsolete rock/popular music barriers in the post-punk style, exemplified by marrying singer Tony Hadley’s Frank Sinatra type of crooning with synths and funk rhythms.
+Record covers followed the style: retro-style neoclassical drawings were juxtaposed with suitably modernist and ‘hip’ paintings with their colourful graffiti associations.
+In addition, their relationship to the music industry formed an antithetical stance against the left-leaning negativity and inefficiency of the indie-rock ethic of the 1980s.
+Spandau Ballet was in no hurry to sign with a fashionably independent label but to start a promotional game and get a lucrative deal from a big company by a bidding competition, following the new pop rule ‘to hinge on a delicate balance between art and business, between expression and exploitation’ (Rimmer 1985: 11).

-However, the class and regional roots of the members of Spandau Ballet comprised North London working-class backgrounds, Gary Kemp growing up in a typical working-class household, in a terraced council house with no bathroom and a brick toilet in the back yard.
+However, the class and regional roots of the members of Spandau Ballet comprised North London working-class backgrounds, Gary Kemp growing up ‘in a typical working-class household, in a terraced council house with no bathroom and a brick toilet in the back yard.
 Four of the five members of Kemp’s band had fathers with trade union connections’ (Sandbrook 2013: 735).
-Gary Kemp had a lot of sympath for the traditional, authentic working-class life of East End London (2009: 177–179), but he was also ‘absorbing an old London tradition – the way of the dandy apprentice’ (duNoyer 2009: 237), elegantly featured by the content of his contemporary house in Bloomsbury: ‘a Steinway grand, a collection of racing bikes used in the Etape due Tour, Victorian aesthetic furniture, a Minton teapot and the first edition of Aubrey Beardsley’s Golden Book’ (Millard 2013).
-When Spandau Ballet had become the household name of the 1980s, and Kemp had gained life of style, comfort and material security, he still dreaded to think of the time when ‘I realised I’d become middle-class’.
+Gary Kemp in particular had a lot of sympathy for the traditional, authentic working-class life of East End London (2009: 177–179), but he was also ‘absorbing an old London tradition – the way of the dandy apprentice’ (duNoyer 2009: 237), elegantly featured by the content of his contemporary house in Bloomsbury: ‘a Steinway grand, a collection of racing bikes used in the Etape due Tour, Victorian aesthetic furniture, a Minton teapot and the first edition of Aubrey Beardsley’s Golden Book’ (Millard 2013).
+When Spandau Ballet had become the household name of the 1980s, and Kemp had gained a life of style, comfort and material security, he still dreaded to think of the time when ‘I realised I’d become middle-class’.
 I was still riven with guilt about it and the fear that I might be deserting my roots’ (Kemp 2009: 179).
-The anxiety of forgetting his working-class roots was not helped by Spandau Ballet’s Thatcherite pop aspirations, notwithstanding how much Kemp d the media that they are mostly Labour voters and Kemp himself becoming an active participant and organier of Red Wedge gigs (McSmith 2010: 155, 162–166).
+The anxiety of forgetting his working-class roots was not helped by Spandau Ballet’s connections to Thatcherite pop aspirations, notwithstanding how much Kemp told the media that they are mostly Labour voters and Kemp himself becoming an active participant and organiser of Red Wedge gigs (McSmith 2010: 155, 162–166).